sallykim5/SpacedOut/README.md

 **Player loads the start screen and repeatedly taps the screen to move the astronaut**

 ![Recordit GIF](http://g.recordit.co/H3JTn9KLhv.gif)
-- The more rockets the player collects, the more points he/she will have
+- The more rockets the player collects and the longer the player survives, the more points he or she will have
-- As the player collects more rockets, the speed of the astronaut and the value of each rocket will increase
+- As the player collects more rockets, the speed of the astronaut will increase

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;